pmbaldha/gift-message-for-woo/readme.txt

 Yes, the plugin is designed to work seamlessly with WooCommerce Blocks and modern checkout flows.

-= Can I export gift messages for analysis? =

-Yes, the plugin includes export functionality supporting multiple formats for reporting and analytics through the admin dashboard.

 = Does this work with caching plugins? =

 Yes, the plugin is designed to work with popular caching solutions.
 Gift messages are stored in cart sessions and order meta.